-During fiscal years 2021 and 2020, certain investment managers, on behalf of the Group Trust, entered into forward foreign exchange contracts as permitted by guidelines established by the Board.
+During fiscal years 2022 and 2021, certain investment managers, on behalf of the Group Trust, entered into forward foreign exchange contracts as permitted by guidelines established by the Board.
 A currency forward is a contractual agreement between two parties to pay or receive specific amounts of foreign currency at a future date in exchange for another currency at an agreed upon exchange rate.
 Forward commitments are not standardized and carry credit risk due to possible nonperformance by one of the counterparties.
 The maximum potential loss is the aggregate face value in US dollars at the time the contract was entered into.
-Forwards are usually traded over-the-counter.
-These transactions are initiated in order to hedge risks from exposure to foreign currency rate fluctuation and to facilitate trade settlement of foreign security transactions.
+Forwards are usually traded over the counter.
+These transactions are initiated to hedge risks from exposure to foreign currency rate fluctuation and to facilitate trade settlement of foreign security transactions.
 Forwards carry market risk resulting from adverse fluctuations in foreign exchange rates.
 Recognition of realized gain or loss depends on whether the currency exchange rate has moved favorably or unfavorably to the contract holder upon termination of the contract.
 Prior to termination of the contract, the Group Trust records the unrealized currency translation gain or loss based on the applicable forward exchange rates.
 Forward currency contracts are considered derivative financial instruments and are reported at fair value.

-The fair value and notional amounts of derivative instruments outstanding at December 31, 2021 and 2020, classified by type, and the changes in fair value of such derivative instruments for the year then ended are as follows (in thousands):
+The fair value and notional amounts of derivative instruments outstanding on December 31, 2022 and 2021, classified by type, and the changes in fair value of such derivative instruments for the year then ended are as follows (in thousands):

-CHANGE IN ALUE FAIR VALUE NOTIONAL VALUE

-Currency Forwards \$ 297 \$ - \$ 42

-DECEMBER 31, 2020

-DECEMBER 31, 2020

-DECEMBER 31, 2020 CHANGE IN FAI VALUE IR FAIR VALUE NOTIONAL VALUE
+CHANGE IN F VA AIR LUE FAIR VALUE NOTIONAL VALUE Currency Forwards \$ (1) \$ (1) \$ 484 DECEMBER 31, 2021 DECEMBER 31, 2021 CHANGE IN F AIR LUE FAIR VALUE NOTIONAL VALUE